Commentary: The world rightly lauds Linus Torvalds for Linux, but Git will arguably have a bigger impact.

 SEE: How to build a successful developer career (free PDF) (TechRepublic)

-While Torvalds is describing something different and more important than code comments, as Dave Smith called out), the same principle applies.
+While Torvalds is describing something different and more important than code comments, the same principle applies.
 As a bonus, Torvalds indicated, it helps to "explain why the code does something and why some change is needed because that in turn helps the managerial side of the equation, where if you can explain your code to me, I will trust the code."

 And while we rightly laud Torvalds for Linux, arguably his bigger innovation is the means developers use to collaborate on those proposed changes: Git.

 In an impressively candid moment of self-reflection, Torvalds said the impetus behind Git was to prove to himself that he wasn't just a "one-hit wonder."
 "We all have self-doubts," he suggested.
 "Linux was 'just' a reimplementation of Unix.
 Git proved I could be more than a one-hit wonder."